 Quick Answer

-This section covers analysis of going-private and issuer tender-offer structures; the substantive tender-offer mechanics live in a later unit.
-Four SEC requirements define when an issuer or affiliate triggers heightened disclosure: the issuer-purchase restriction during a pending third-party tender offer, the going-private disclosure regime triggered when a transaction would drop the equity below 300 holders of record or cause delisting, the scope and definitions framework for Regulations 14D and 14E, and the target board's recommendation filing (Schedule 14D-9) due within 10 business days of a third-party tender offer.
+This unit covers four SEC rules on going-private and issuer tender-offer disclosure (mechanics come later): the issuer-purchase restriction during a pending tender offer, the going-private regime triggered by dropping below 300 holders of record or delisting, the scope framework under Regulations 14D and 14E, and the target's duty to state its position within 10 business days.

 The four rules below define when an issuer or affiliate has crossed a disclosure threshold during a buyback or change-of-control transaction.
 Each one anchors a specific fact pattern bankers encounter in precedent review.